Future-Scholars/paperlib/README.md

 -   Fulltext and advanced search.
 -   Rating, flag, tag, folder and note.
 -   Cloud sync, supports macOS and Windows.

+## Download and Install

+<a href="https://paperlib.app/en/download/" style="font-size: 16px"> » Download Here « </a>

+### Windows

+You may notice that a warnning is shown when you download and install Paperlib on Windows.
+The reason is that the code signing certificate is so expensive.
+The source code of Paperlib can be found in the electron branch.
+It won't hurt your PC and will never collect any personal information.
+Just click 'show more' and keep the 'latest.exe'.
+When you are installing 'latest.exe', in the Windows protected your PC window, please click 'More info' and 'Run anyway'.

+### macOS

+You may need to click the 'preference - Security & Privacy - run anyway'.

 ## Quick Start